debpal/SuomiGeoData/docs/dem.rst

 Clipped DEM
 -------------
-Get the clipped DEM for the example area:
+Get the clipped DEM for the example area.

 .. code-block:: python